ewanxdd/Radio-Bot-Legacy/README.md

 At first I was reluctant to offer support with the code but im going to be nice.
 If you have any questions of need any help I will do my best to answer.
-Head over to [our Discord](https://discord.gg/fpDHRE6) server and drop your message in [#archive-code-support](https://discord.gg/R55k896Xmt) and I will do my best to help out (I cant guarantee it though.)
+Head over to [our Discord](https://discord.gg/fpDHRE6) server and drop your message in [#archive-code-support](https://discord.gg/R55k896Xmt) and I will do my best to help out (I cant guarantee it though).
+You are also welcome to create an issue directly on the repo.